WICG/webmonetization/docs/exclusive-content.md

 There's only three things this code does.
 The code is encompassed in the `<script>` tag.

 First, we check whether Web Monetization is supported by calling `supports()` on a link element's `relList` and passing `"monetization"` as a parameter.
-If it doesn't exist, then we can't listen for the monetization `load` event to tell us when Web Monetization initializes.
+If it doesn't exist, then we can't listen for the `monetization` event to tell us when Web Monetization initializes.

 ```js
 const link = document.querySelector('link[rel="monetization"]')